Brian Anderson Player Props: Brewers vs. Guardians

 - The pitching staff for the Guardians has a collective 7.8 K/9, the third-worst in MLB.

-- The Guardians have the eighth-ranked team ERA across all MLB pitching staffs (3.85).
+- The Guardians' 3.89 team ERA ranks ninth across all MLB pitching staffs.

-- The Guardians allow the fifth-fewest home runs in baseball (76 total, one per game).
+- Guardians pitchers combine to surrender the seventh-fewest home runs in baseball (78 total, one per game).

-- The right-hander last appeared on Sunday against the Arizona Diamondbacks, when he went 7 1/3 innings, allowing five earned runs while giving up seven hits.
+- The righty last pitched on Sunday against the Arizona Diamondbacks, when he threw five innings, allowing three earned runs while giving up seven hits.

+- In 10 games this season, the 24-year-old has a 4.05 ERA and 8.6 strikeouts per nine innings, while allowing a batting average of .257 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.